Your child is unique in our eyes, deserving of every opportunity to develop into the performer and person they want to be.

-Musical theatre is unique in that there is so much variety.
-In every class your young performer will experience dance skills and choreography, drama games, acting exercises and singing training.
+Ttheatre is unique in that there is so much variety.
+In every class your young performer will experience movement skills and choreography, drama games, acting exercises and singing training.
 A wonderful blend of activities to develop not just performance abilities but life skills.

 Think about what is important as your child grows older

 - The ability to speak to a wide range of people

 - Focus and concentration in order to achieve at a higher level